aimaioutche/Double-A/README.md

  But I have to say, phở is my ultimate fav.

- Pocahontas is sometimes jealous of my personal magnificent brown waterfall.
+ Pocahontas is sometimes jealous of my magnificent brown waterfall.

  Wearing two big hoops on my nose is part of my everyday life.

- My spirit animal is the lamb.
+ My spirit animal is the lamb and the yáng.

  My fingers like touching black and white buttons and petting 4 strings at the same time.